amitk432/Resolve25/MOBILE_APP_BLUEPRINT.md

 *   **Responsive Design:** The application is fully responsive.
 Key modules like the Job Search and Daily To-Do list transform from table/grid layouts on desktop to card-based layouts on mobile to ensure usability.
 *   **AI Integration:** AI is a core part of the UX.
 It's used proactively (daily job suggestions) and on-demand (generating goals, tips, emails, itineraries).
 This is designed to reduce user effort and provide intelligent assistance.
 Loading states (spinners) are used during AI generation.
 *   **Feedback:** The app uses `toast` notifications for user feedback on actions like adding a goal, saving data, or encountering an error.
-*   **Onboarding:** For new users or misconfigured projects, the dashboard page provides clear, actionable instructions on how to set up Firestore rules or create a database, including links to the Firebase Console.
+*   **Onboarding:** For new users or misconfigured projects, the dashboard page provides clear, actionable instructions on how to set up Supabase tables and Auth0 configuration.

 ---